ufukty/tde/docs/thesis/2-background-ea.md

 NEAT has introduced some solutions to couple of the problems faced in implementation of TDE.
 Such as premature elimination found as one of the 3 important issues addressed in paper [Stanley, 2002, page 100] along with designing a cross-over operation that works on completely different topologies and repressing tendency of GP on increasing structural complexity at each generation.
 That one is called as "bloating" in GP context.

 Although the technique can not be direclty entitled as Genetic Programming; the difference between ANN's and AST's are not breaking opportunity to apply same principles on GP too.

+## HOTGP (2023)

+It looks like an implementation of loose ADFs (Koza, 1992) for Haskell programming language.
+Produced solutions are in syntax that looks like tree of mathematical expressions linearized just like S-expressions.
+ADFs were constrained to pre-configured number of implementable-callable functions; in this work their usage-equivalent is lambdas.
+Lambda functions are supported to give programming language like features such as loops (for and while statements)

+Paper notes about GP's thus far limitations.
+Search space is too large to discover quickly, suggested solution is constraining the search space by creating only matching input/output typed expressions with genetic operations.

+Configuration: Tree depth is limited to 15 for main function and 3 for lambda functions.

+Many test scenarios are used to both see method's capabilities and comparison with alternatives.
+Outstanding alternative is PushGP.
+Most of the test scenarios are based on string operations.